The opening title says it all: “If you’re out on the road, feeling lonely and so cold… All you have to do is” watch Gilmore Girls.

 Rory’s relationships are definitely another reason to watch.
 If you think your life is stressful, think again because she is the one person worse at making decisions than me.
 Her relationships continue to cause debate: Team Dean, Team Jess or Team Logan.
 And after that revival revelation it only gets more intense, but I have a lot of theories about that I would love to share.
 I will always be Team Jess of course, if, for no other reason than (SPOILER AHEAD) he knew her best and got her to go back to Yale and write a book.
 Sorry.

 I could rant about this show forever but I’m going to force myself to stop soon.
 The last thing I’ll say, which I mentioned earlier, is that the language on the show is a masterpiece in writing.
-It’s probably the most fast-paced show you will find and definitely tests your pop culture and all round general knowledge- every time I watch, I’m so proud if I understand another reference because it means I must have learned something knew from the last time.
+It’s probably the fastest-paced show you will find and definitely tests your pop culture and all round general knowledge- every time I watch, I’m so proud if I understand another reference because it means I must have learned something knew from the last time.

 If you need something to cheer you up right now, this show is better than your favourite comfort food.
 Now more than ever, everyone needs a bit of Stars Hollow in their lives.